Ahmar004/Programming-Fundamentals/README.md

 Go give it a try yourself, I can guarantee that you will enjoy it.

 This is my first-semester project in the Programming Fundamentals course in a 4 years degree program  of BSCS.

+Btw I have named it Brute as it uses a brute force approach in detecting plagiarism, you'll find out more as you explore...